laminar-protocol/flow-protocol-ethereum/README.md

 We will provide more details once we have a draft design.

 ## Implementation
-We have been R&D our protocol on Ethereum, where the network is highly secure with valuable assets as basis for trading, and there are existing DeFi community and DeFi building blocks such as stablecoin.
-However for our target protocol participants - traders and liquidity providers etc, a high throughput low cost specialized trading blockchain is required to deliver the intended on-and-off ramp trading experience with the scale and speed needed.
+We have been R&D our protocol on Ethereum, where the network is highly secure with valuable assets as basis for trading.
+There are also existing DeFi community and DeFi building blocks such as stablecoin.
+However for our target protocol participants - traders and liquidity providers, a high performance and low cost specialized trading blockchain is required to deliver the intended experience.
+For instance, the platform needs to be capable of handling large trading volume and frequent price fluctuations.
 Hence we extend our R&D to Polkadot and substrate, to develop the Flowchain parachain.

 ### Flow Protocol Smart Contracts on Ethereum
 Simple Proof of Concept Flow Synthetic Asset Protocol on Koven.
 The codes in the repo are the actual protocols and have not been deployed yet.